 Thea’s strengths lie in organisational capacity building, system analysis, financial management, strategic planning and project management, and she has a sound knowledge of the Public Finance Management Act.
 As a writer, she has screen credits on a children’s programme and has also been a ballet, ballroom and Latin American dancer and trainer.

 Shameela Seedat is a former fulbright scholar who worked in law for over 10 years before turning to filmmaking.
-Her first feature-length documentary WHISPERING TRUTH TO POWER won multiple awards, including from Hot Docs FF, FESPACO , the Luxor Afrcan FF and from the African Studies Association.
-Her second feature length documentary AFRICAN MOOT is currently in post-production.
+Her first feature-length documentary WHISPERING TRUTH TO POWER won multiple awards, including from Hot Docs FF, FESPACO , the Luxor African Film Festival and from the African Studies Association.
+Her second feature length documentary AFRICAN MOOT has just completed post-production.
 Shameela has also directed several programs for local and international television stations, as well as a series of ten short films on social justice activists in South Africa.
 She was the 2019 Film Resident Activist at the Tshisimani Centre for Activist Education, and served on the documentary film jury at the Sydney Film Festival in 2018 and on the Documentary Film Association (DFA) Citizen Journalists Jury in 2020.
 Shameela has published widely on law and social justice in various journals, newspapers and book chapters.

 Newsletter & Social Media